 how much I take after you”

-We definitely encourage you grab a copy of the album once it drops this Friday, and for those that are in the Dallas-Ft.
+We definitely encourage you to grab a copy of the album once it drops this Friday, and for those that are in the Dallas-Ft.
 Worth area, be sure to check out the album release show at Magnolia Motor Lounge!
 In the meantime enjoy an early listen to our *PICK* of the album below and let us know what you think!

 Music addict, a sucker for heartbreak songs, and avid Houston sports fan!
 I’am also the Editor-in-Chief of Texas Music Pickers.